vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

 ## Introduction to Accumulate Ecosystem

+### Project History

+Accumulate Network has a long project history that was originally the Factom Protocol founded by [Paul Snow](https://www.linkedin.com/in/paulsn/) and [David Johnston](https://www.linkedin.com/in/davidajohnston/details/experience/) in 2014.
+Factom was conceived as an enterprise blockchain that would enable companies and organizations to keep transparent, high integrity data records.
+It was a grant recipient from the US Department of Homeland Security and partnered with the Bill and Melinda Gates Foundation.
+The protocol [announced its intention](https://factom-council.medium.com/factom-becomes-accumulate-860ededf771f) to rebrand and upgrade to the Accumulate Network in November 2021, and officially [activated its mainnet](https://accumulatenetwork.io/2022/10/accumulate-mainnet-activation/) the following year.
+A timeline of significant events are as follows:

+- **2014**: [Factom](https://web.archive.org/web/20210624141324/https://www.factomprotocol.org/) is founded by Paul Snow and David Johnston in Austin, Texas.
+- **April 2015**: Factom has one of the first blockchain token sales and raises 579 Bitcoin (~17,370,000 USD), worth $140,000 at the time.
+- **Summer 2021**: [Inveniam Capital Partners](https://www.inveniam.io/) acquires Factom's 40 blockchain patents and key engineers Paul Snow and Jay Smith.
+It also forms the [DeFi Devs](https://defidevs.io/) subsidiary as a developer community for its projects.
+- **November 2021**: Factom Authority Node Operators (ANOs) [unanimously vote](https://accumulatenetwork.io/2021/12/factom-validators-vote-unanimously-to-approve-upgrade-to-accumulate/) to rebrand and upgrade the Factom blockchain to the Accumulate blockchain.
+- **November 2022**: The Accumulate mainnet is officially activated.

+### Team

+Development of Accumulate is headed by Factom lead engineers [Paul Snow](https://www.linkedin.com/in/paulsn/) and [Jay Smith](https://www.linkedin.com/in/jaysmithpmp/) through the community developement organizations.
+There are a number of organizations that can be considered core maintainers of the Accumulate Ecosystem, most notably:

+- [DeFi Devs](https://defidevs.io/) is a community developer organization for Accumulate Protocol.
+They are one of the primary contributors to the project, which is developed through open participation from the developer community.

+- [De Facto](https://de-facto.pro/) is a company that provides blockchain development and advisory services to startups.
+Their goal is to help startups navigate the complexities of blockchain technology and bring their solutions to market quickly and efficiently.
+De Facto can be considered core maintainers of Accumulate Network, but are also the core development team behind Accumulated Finance.

+Accumulate [show on their website](https://accumulatenetwork.io/about/#story) a number of additional organizations that contribute to its development.

 ### Brief Ecosystem Overview

 |![](https://i.imgur.com/VtZokGd.png)|
 |----|
 |Conceptual Orientation of Accumulate Ecosystem & Interdependencies

 The [Accumulate network](https://accumulatenetwork.io/) is a layer 1 blockchain network and ACME is its native utility token (similar to ETH).
 The Accumulate Network has its token economy with users acquiring ACME on the open market/ earning it from staking.
 Usage burns the token and adds it to the token reserve which issues them as staking rewards to stakers.
 The [Accumulate Bridge](https://bridge.accumulatenetwork.io/mint) enables the bridging ACME between Ethereum and Accumulate by issuing wACME.
 [Accumulated Finance](https://accumulated.finance/) is a platform for liquid staking on Ethereum for wACME and allows the user to stake wACME tokens by earning underlying yield while having a liquid representation in stACME tokens.

-### Team
-While the project was initiated by [Paul Snow](https://www.linkedin.com/in/paulsn/) and [David Johnston](https://www.linkedin.com/in/davidajohnston/details/experience/).
-The companies that in the meantime can be considered core maintainers across the Accumulate Ecosystem are:

-- [DeFi Devs](https://www.linkedin.com/company/defi-devs/) is a community developer of Accumulate Protocol, an open-source identity-based blockchain protocol that supports multiple chains, human-readable addresses, and key hierarchies.
-They are one of the primary contributors to the project, which is developed through open participation from the developer community.

-- [De Facto](https://www.linkedin.com/company/defactopro/) is a company that provides blockchain development and advisory services to startups.
-Their goal is to help startups navigate the complexities of blockchain technology and bring their solutions to market quickly and efficiently.
-Similarly to DeFi Devs they can be considered core maintainers of Accumulate Network, but are also the core development team behind Accumulated Finance.

-Accumulate [show on their website](https://accumulatenetwork.io/about/#story) is a composition of different development companies that are behind the development which is a positive as it distributed reliance to multiple teams rather than one.

-### Project History
-Accumulate Network has a [long project history](https://accumulatenetwork.io/2022/05/factom-transition-to-accumulate-guide-faq/).
-It spans from its founding as Factom in 2014 to its transition to Accumulate in 2021:

-- **2014**: [Factom](https://web.archive.org/web/20210624141324/https://www.factomprotocol.org/) is founded by Paul Snow and David Johnston in Austin, Texas.
-- **April 2015**: Factom has one of the first blockchain token sales and raises 579 Bitcoin (~17,370,000 USD), worth $140,000 at the time.
-- **2015**: Factom partners with the Gates Foundation and becomes a grant recipient from the Department of Homeland Security.
-- **2016**: Factom releases its whitepaper
-- **2021**: Factom Authority Node Operators (ANOs) unanimously voted to rebrand and upgrade the Factom blockchain to the Accumulate blockchain.
-- **November 2021**: The hard fork to upgrade the Factom blockchain to the Accumulate blockchain is completed.

 ### Assets